 Why PayPal can suspend your account

-“Recently, my PayPal account was suspended without warning.
+'Recently, my PayPal account was suspended without warning.
 I created this account to support my ARG (Alternate Reality Game) by buying website hosting, SSL, et cetera, and Steam.

 After setting my PayPal up, many people donated to me at once.
 Sadly, the "Support" Team at PayPal refused to tell me the reason why they blocked my account, and this issue gives me a hard time because I will shortly be unable to pay the bills for my site.' - GÃ¡bor, Hungary.

 So the question is, why would your PayPal account get suspended if it's not common practice?

-There are several reasons.
 Let's use GÃ¡bor's issue as a case study.
-According to PayPal's user policy, if an account, new or old, receives an unusually large sum of money, PayPal will have to suspend such an account.
-It raises a red flag.
-According to a PayPal representative, it's a way for PayPal to curtail fraud issues and ensure its service meets its stakeholders' expectations.
+According to PayPal's user policy, if an account, new or old, receives an unusually large sum of money or fraudulent transaction, PayPal will have to suspend such an account.
+It raises a red flag and some regulatory security questions.
+As PayPal's representative stated, it's a way for PayPal to curtail fraud issues and ensure its service meets its stakeholders' expectations.

 But from what we read online, there have been few instances when PayPal suspended a merchant's account for reasons they didn't specify.
-Nevertheless, what you should keep in mind is that the primary reason why PayPal could suspend or even wholly ban your merchant account is that you have excessive chargebacks and disputes.
+Nevertheless, what you should keep in mind is that the primary reason why PayPal could suspend or even wholly ban your merchant account is that you have excessive chargebacks, fake invoice and disputes.

 Beware of fraudsters posing as PayPal with emails and text messages

-So that you know, not all “Your PayPal account has been suspended due to suspicious activity” notices come from PayPal.
+So that you know, not all 'Your PayPal account has been suspended due to suspicious activity' notices come from PayPal.

 Whatever the medium is, be wary of such messages until you have confirmed your account's status by logging into your PayPal account from www.PayPal.com.
 If PayPal indeed suspended your merchant account, you will see the notice in your portal.
 That brings us to the next point:

 How to avoid getting your PayPal account suspended, and what to do if your PayPal account is suspended